GST consolidates multiple taxes into one. It is important to have rules in place to ensure that a registered business

 The credit will be available only if the returns for the last 6 months i.e. from January 2017 to June 2017 were filed in the previous regime (i.e. VAT, Excise and Service Tax returns had been filed).

 Form TRAN 1 has to be filed by 27th December 2017 to carry forward the Input Tax Credit.
-Also TRAN 1 can be rectified only once.
+Based on the SC verdict, a special window was opened to allow taxpayers to file or revise TRAN-1 from 1st October 2022 up to 30th November 2022.
+Also, TRAN 1 can be rectified only once.

 Credit on Capital Goods

-Before GST, only a part of input tax paid on Capital Goods could be taken as credit.
+Before GST, only a part of the input tax paid on Capital Goods could be taken as credit.

 For example, if ITC on a Capital Good purchased in the year 2016-17 is Rs 10,000,

 50% i.e. Rs 5,000 can be claimed as ITC in the same year and balance Rs 5000 can be claimed in the next year.

-In such cases, there could be some amount of un-utilised credit available on the capital goods.
-This credit can be carried forwarded to GST by entering the details in Form TRAN 1.
+In such cases, there could be some amount of unutilised credit available on the capital goods.
+This credit can be carried forward to GST by entering the details in Form TRAN 1.

 Credit on Stock

-A manufacturer or a service provider who has goods lying in the closing stock on which duty has been paid can also take the credit of the same.
+A manufacturer or a service provider who has goods lying in the closing stock on which duty has been paid can also take the credit for the same.
 The dealer has to declare the stock of such goods on the GST Portal.

 The dealer should have the invoices for claiming this credit.
 Also, the invoices should be less than 1 year old.